jnj16180340/RecipeTypesetting/README.md

 NB: To bracket some ingredients, use {None,"blah","bleh"...}.
 To not-bracket them, use ..."blah","bleh" etc. This is a matter of personal aesthetics; maybe bracketing ingredients is a directive to combine them together before adding.

 Known issues:
-Sometimes mathematica fucks up the Row[] layout.
-Changing ItemSize (column width) seems to help.
+Sometimes mathematica fouls up the Row[] layout.
+Changing ItemSize (column width) seems to help, as does putting \ns into items to keep the width low.
+Or, maybe it's a special character causing problems.

 Some characters are Bad.
 Known offenders include ; :

 In the future: